kubesphere/website/content/en/docs/cluster-administration/storageclass.md

 ---
-title: "Persistent Volumes and Storage Classes"
+title: "Storage Classes"
-keywords: "storage, volume, pv, pvc, storage class, csi, Ceph RBD, GlusterFS, QingCloud, "
+keywords: "Storage, Volume, PV, PVC, storage class, csi, Ceph RBD, GlusterFS, QingCloud"
-description: "Learn basic concepts of PVs, PVCs and storage classes, and demonstrate how to manage storage classes and PVCs in KubeSphere."
+description: "Learn basic concepts of PVs, PVCs,and storage classes, and demonstrate how to manage storage classes on KubeSphere."
-linkTitle: "Persistent Volumes and Storage Classes"
+linkTitle: "Storage Classes"
-weight: 8400
+weight: 8800
 ---

-This tutorial describes the basic concepts of PVs, PVCs, and storage classes and demonstrates how a cluster administrator can manage storage classes and persistent volumes in KubeSphere.
+This tutorial demonstrates how a cluster administrator can manage storage classes and persistent volumes in KubeSphere.

 ## Introduction

-A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using storage classes.
+A Persistent Volume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using storage classes.
 PVs are volume plugins like volumes, but have a lifecycle independent of any individual Pod that uses the PV.
 PVs can be provisioned either [statically](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#static) or [dynamically](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#dynamic).

-A PersistentVolumeClaim (PVC) is a request for storage by a user.
+A Persistent Volume Claim (PVC) is a request for storage by a user.
 It is similar to a Pod.
 Pods consume node resources and PVCs consume PV resources.

 KubeSphere supports [dynamic volume provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) based on storage classes to create PVs.